Why choose Alberta?

 Do international students take the same classes as Canadian students?

 Yes.
-Most of your classes, except for English as a Second Language (ESL), will be with Canadian students.
+Most of your classes, except for EAL, will be with Canadian students.
 Even in regular classes, teachers understand that you may be an English language learner.

 How can I receive an Alberta High School diploma?